sysid/bkmr/README.md

   surprise           Opens n random URLs tags               Tag for which related tags should be shown.
-No input: all tags are printed create-db          Initialize bookmark database enable-embeddings  Enable embeddings for bookmarks by extending the database and generate embeddings Can take some time, depending on the number of bookmarks (no multithreading yet) backfill           Backfill embeddings for bookmarks help               Print this message or the help of the given subcommand(s)
+No input: all tags are printed create-db          Initialize bookmark database backfill           Backfill embeddings for bookmarks help               Print this message or the help of the given subcommand(s)